 “The dog,” he said.
 “It’s the dog, bleeding and in terrible shape.”

 We coaxed the animal out.
 It dragged itself painfully and slowly towards the policeman’s outstretched hand.
 It was a half-grown German shepherd.
 In its right shoulder was a raw rent that laid open skin and flesh until the shattered bone was visible.

 The dog allowed itself to be lifted in gentle hands.
-“Get it to a veterinary,” I told the policeman.
-Then as a sudden thought occurred I added, “Get him to do everything in his power to keep that dog alive.
+“Get it to a veterinarian,” I told the policeman.
+Then as a sudden thought occurred, I added, “Get him to do everything in his power to keep that dog alive.
 Tell him we want that dog---living and active again.”

 The policeman looked at me wonderingly for a moment, then grinned a wide Irish smile.
 “I get it,” he said.
 “This dog’ll know that killer.”

 Sergeant Beasley had heard the conversation.
 “You’ll need that dog, if that’s your idea,” he said with a helpless gesture.
 His fingers were black with dusting powder, and there was a smudge of the same stuff on the side of his nose.
 “That axe was wiped off,” he explained, “on a bathroom towel.
 Not a print.
 I’ve followed the trail from the back of the house to the girl’s bedroom and then to each of the other rooms.
 His hands were bloody when he touched the doorknobs.
 But he smeared the prints.
 I don’t believe we’ll get a trace.”

 It was bad news.
 With a print and the man already being hunted we could begin a quick system of eliminating suspects.
 Without a print we must rely on long and tedious questioning and the slow checking of alibis.